recallwei/express-ts-starter-template/README.md

 ## Others

-- Host by Microsoft Azure.
+- Host by Microsoft Azure